New Era Opportunity: Blockchain

 Another industry blockchain is gearing up to enhance is health care.

 Companies are using blockchain technology to find solutions to slow down the spread of COVID-19.

 If we were to take a decentralized health database of infected patients and cross-reference that with a decentralized location database, we could create a map of hot spots, or places where an infected person recently visited.
 And this could be done without revealing the person’s identity.

-We already saw this method used by South Korea.
+South Korea has already used this method.
 It aggressively tested and traced everyone.
 And a law was passed that required phone companies to turn over mobile location data.

 However, the idea of forcing AT&T and Verizon to turn over phone location data to the government would not fly in the U.S., where liberty and privacy are cherished ideals.

 That’s where blockchain comes in.
 It allows us to prove ownership of a digital asset — whether that be bitcoin, health records or location data — without revealing who owns that data.
 So we would be able to see who is infected and where they were recently, without having their identity revealed.

-As blockchain technology improves, it will help fuel the new era of opportunities in the years to come.
+As blockchain technology improves, it will help fuel the new era of opportunity in the years to come.

 If you’re interested in investing in blockchain technology and learning more about it, click here to watch my presentation on tech companies disrupting big industries.